 Frustration grows over truck backlogs at Texas-Mexico border

-Protests over Texas Gov. Greg Abbott's latest border security measure are slowing down the flow of trade on the U
+Protests over Texas Gov. Greg Abbott's latest border security measure are slowing down the flow of trade on the U.S.-Mexico border

-AUSTIN, Texas -- One of the busiest trade ports on the U.S.-Mexico border remained closed on Tuesday as frustration mounted over new orders by Texas Gov. Greg Abbott requiring extra inspections of commercial trucks as part of the Republican’s sprawling border security operation.
+AUSTIN, Texas -- One of the busiest trade ports on the U.S.-Mexico border remained closed Wednesday as frustration and traffic snarls mounted over new orders by Texas Gov. Greg Abbott requiring extra inspections of commercial trucks as part of the Republican’s sprawling border security operation.

-Frustration is also spreading to members of Abbott's own party: Texas Agriculture Commissioner Sid Miller, a Republican, called the inspections a “catastrophic policy” that is forcing some trucks to reroute hundreds of miles (kilometers) to Arizona.
+Frustration is also spreading within members of Abbott's own party: Texas Agriculture Commissioner Sid Miller, a Republican, called the inspections a “catastrophic policy” that is forcing some trucks to reroute hundreds of miles to Arizona.

 “I do describe it as a crisis, because this is not the normal way of doing business,” said Hidalgo County Judge Richard Cortez, whose county includes the bridge in Pharr.
 “You’re talking about billions of dollars.
 When you stop that process, I mean, there are many, many, many, many people that are affected.”

 Abbott warned last week that inspections would “dramatically slow” border traffic, but he hasn't addressed the backups or port shutdowns since then.
-His office didn't reply to a message seeking comment left Tuesday.
+His office didn't reply to a message seeking comment left Tuesday, but the governor planned a press conference for Wednesday afternoon in Laredo.

 The disruptions at some of the world's busiest international trade ports could pose economic and political threats to Abbott, who is seeking a third term in November.
 Democrat Beto O'Rourke, the former presidential candidate who is running against Abbott for governor, said during a stop in Pharr on Tuesday that the inspections were doing nothing to halt the flow of migrants and were worsening supply chain issues.